mahlenmorris/VCVRack/README.md

 ```

 ### Controls
-#### GOOD?
-Light
+#### The Good/Fix Light
-The area underneath the "GOOD?" indicates whether or not BASICally has figured
-out how to turn your code into instructions.
+The lit word in the upper left corner indicates whether or not BASICally has figured out how to turn your code into instructions.
 If it looks like:

 ![Good image](images/BASICallyGood.png)